shtoa/PDG_Funhouse/README.md

 ## 4. Using the Generator

 #### DungeonGen GameObject
-The generator will be found on the left-hand side in the hierarchy labeled DungeonGen:
+The generator will be found on the left-hand side in the hierarchy labeled <code>DungeonGen</code>:

 ![hierarchyLocation](markdownAssets/DungeonGenLoc.png)

-It is possible to manipulate various properties of the dungeon such as the _Dungeon Properties_ and _Room Properties_ by clicking on the DungeonGen game object:
+It is possible to manipulate various properties of the dungeon such as the **Dungeon Properties** and **Room Properties** by clicking on the <code>DungeonGen</code> game object:

 1. For the DungeonCalculator: